Antunnaki/workforce-democracy-project/OPERATIONS_HANDOVER.md

 - Frontend API base URL is set to: `https://api.workforcedemocracyproject.org` in `js/config.js`.

 Backend
-- Canonical path on VPS: `/var/www/workforce-democracy/backend/`
+- Canonical base: `/var/www/workforce-democracy/`
+  - Version A (prod) path: `/var/www/workforce-democracy/version-a/backend/`
+  - Version B (test) path: `/var/www/workforce-democracy/version-b/backend/`
+  - Some setups also keep a unified path at: `/var/www/workforce-democracy/backend/` (use the `-p` flag in `deploy.sh` to target the correct one)
 - Nginx configs (check which one is active on your server):
   - `/etc/nginx/sites-enabled/workforce-backend`
   - `/etc/nginx/sites-enabled/workforce-democracy`